GCA Team Uses New Techniques to Develop More Effective Spaces in Zambia

 LUSAKA, Zambia—A team of students and faculty from the OU Christopher C. Gibbs College of Architecture (GCA) are using photovoice and focus groups to design more effective spaces.

-Associate professor of Architecture Dave Boeck, associate professor of Regional and City Planning John Harris, alumnus Chris Le, and a number of GCA students from Architecture, Landscape Architecture, and Regional and City Planning traveled to Lusaka during the summers of 2014-2017 to help design and assess the success of various architectural and planning projects.
+Associate professor of Architecture Dave Boeck, assistant professor of Regional and City Planning John Harris, alumnus Chris Le, and a number of GCA students from Architecture, Landscape Architecture, and Regional and City Planning traveled to Lusaka during the summers of 2014-2017 to help design and assess the success of various architectural and planning projects.

 For the design projects, the OU team used focus groups and photovoice approaches to identify community desires.
 Focus groups allowed community members to discuss their needs and to share those insights with the designers.
 Photovoice allowed community members to identify their needs and desires through both images and conversation.